sm20/ExpressAppPractice/README.md

 # Run the Application

 	-	Clone, or Fork, or Download the repository
-	-	From the root of the Project Directory, in the CLI, execute the following command: `node app`
+	-	From the root of the Project Directory, in the CLI, execute the following commands:
-		-	Your browser may prompt you for action
+		-	`npm install`
+		-	`npm app`
+		-	From your browser, navigate to: [http://localhost:3000/](http://localhost:3000/)

-You can now test the application using (Postman)[https://www.postman.com/downloads/].
+You can now test the application using (Postman)[https://www.postman.com/downloads/] and the URL above

 # API Documentation